yiisoft/yii2-queue/docs/guide/driver-redis.md

 `listen` command launches a daemon which infinitely queries the queue.
 If there are new tasks they're immediately obtained and executed.
 This method is most effificient when command is properly daemonized via supervisor such as `supervisord`.

+`run` and `listen` commands have options:

+- `--verbose`, `-v`: print executing statuses into console.
+- `--isolate`: verbose mode of a job execute.
+If enabled, execute result of each job will be printed.
+- `--color`: highlighting for verbose mode.

 ```bash
 yii queue/info